 It is significant because, perhaps for the first time publicly on a big stage, we witnessed Moolah’s lengths to maintain herself on top.

 Ignoring whatever had been planned, Moolah disguised as The Spider gained a pin on Richter when it was evident that her shoulders weren’t down.

 In the storyline, Moolah claims that disguising herself as the preliminary wrestler called The Spider was the only way she could get Richter to defend the title against her after six months of trying and being denied.

 Afterward, Wendi left WWF forever (until her WWE Hall of Fame Induction in 2010) and never spoke to Moolah again.

 Theories on what exactly happened that night in Madison Square Garden abound.
 It has been said that Richter had various disagreements with Vince McMahon about her compensation.
 But if she was underpaid, it was compared to the male wrestlers.
-The only person earning more than her on the women’s WWF roster was Moolah.
+Moolah was the only person earning more than her on the women’s WWF roster.

 According to David Shoemaker at Grantland.com, Richter was surprised to see Moolah on a card she wasn’t scheduled for, but she also saw "Glendean" or sometimes spelled "Glen Dean," who had wrestled as The Spider.